jackson-nestelroad/battler/fxlang.md

 You can find all event definitions, including their context variable flags, in the [code](./battler/src/effect/fxlang/effect.rs).
 Choosing the correct event will be discussed later in the event section.

 It's important to remember the context under which a program is evaluating, as it determines which variables are directly available when the program starts.

+Overall there are a handful of event callback categories:

+1. **Applying Effect** - Callback that runs in the context of an applying effect on some Mon.
+   - `$target` - The target Mon of the effect.
+   - `$source` (optional) - The source Mon of the effect.
+   - `$effect` - The source effect that is triggering the callback.
+   - `$this` - This effect that the event callback is running on.
+1. **Effect** - Callback that runs in the context of the effect itself.
+   - `$target` - The target Mon of the effect.
+   - `$source` (optional) - The source Mon of the effect.
+   - `$source_effect` - The source effect that is triggering the callback.
+   - `$this` - This effect that the event callback is running on.
+1. **User-Focused Active Move** - Callback that runs in the context of an active move, focused on the user.
+   - `$user` - The user of the move.
+   - `$target` (optional) - The target Mon of the move.
+   - `$move` - The active move that is triggering the callback.
+   - `$this` - This effect that the event callback is running on.
+1. **Target-Focused Active Move** - Callback that runs in the context of an active move, focused on the target.
+   - `$target` - The target of the move.
+Note that if there are multiple targets, the callback will run for each target implicitly.
+   - `$source` The source (user) of the move.
+   - `$move` - The active move that is triggering the callback.
+   - `$this` - This effect that the event callback is running on.
+1. **Individual Mon** - Callback that runs in the context of an individual Mon.
+   - `$mon` - The target Mon.
+   - `$this` - This effect that the event callback is running on.

 ##### Program Input